 Do you know what it takes to set up an online store with eCommerce and a shopping cart?
 It isn’t quick and certainly comes with a set of strategic hurdles you need to clear.
 As a retailer who feels the impact of COVID-19 in the brick and mortar business, getting an online store setup is more important than ever.
 We’re here to help.
 We’ll talk you through what it takes to get started.
-If you’d like to get an eCommerce readiness checkup or get step by step instructions for how to set up an ecommerce store, contact us at any time.
+If you’d like to get an eCommerce readiness checkup or get step by step instructions for how to set up an ecommerce store on any furniture retail software, contact us at any time.

 Understanding Ecommerce Readiness